How FDIC Insurance Works and What's Covered

 FDIC insurance does not cover:

 To get more than $250,000 of coverage at one bank, spread the money out among various owners or registrations.
-For example, money in your individual taxable account is separate from money in your individual retirement account (IRA).
+As an example, money in your individual taxable account is separate from money in your individual retirement account (IRA).
 To figure out if your assets are comfortably under the maximum coverage limits, use the Electronic Deposit Insurance Estimator (EDIE) tool.

-For example, what if you have $250,000 in your individual account and $250,000 in your individual retirement account (IRA) in the same bank?
-While it might appear that you’re over the $250,000 limit, you are fully covered because of how your accounts are titled.
+For instance, what if you have $250,000 in your individual account and $250,000 in your IRA at the same bank?
+While it might appear that you’re over the $250,000 limit, you may be fully covered because of how your accounts are titled.
 Be careful about pushing the limit, though.
-If you receive any interest payments that push you over the limit, your interest earnings will be at risk.
+If you receive any interest payments that send you over $250,000, these earnings may be at risk.

 - The Certificate of Deposit Account Registry Service (CDARS) is a network of banks that allows you to spread your money around.
-You’ll open an account with one bank (possibly the same bank you already use) and, if the bank participates in CDARS, your excess funds go to other FDIC-insured banks.
+You’ll open an account with one bank (possibly the same bank you already use), and if the bank participates in CDARS, your excess funds go to other FDIC-insured banks.
 You’ll stay below coverage limits at each bank, and you’ll see your assets on one statement.
 Ask your bank if CDARS is an option.